There is a way that leads to freedom, joy and fulfillment. This way can remain hidden until we are ready to step on it.

 A simple prayer

 God, I want to know you, I want to live my life with you, I want you to be my Father, and I want to meet with you.
 You told me that you are love, always good and very kind.
-The devil has gained the rights to my soul.
-But thtough Jesus you created a way for me to be with you.
+Through Jesus you created a way for me to be with you.
 I accept Jesus Christ as my Lord and Savior.
 Please forgive all my sins and come into my life.
 Amen

 And a piece of advice